 - Homemade nuggets

-- Any homemade cake-like consistency, as long as there is no sugar, maple syrup, honey (if baby is under 1 year old, nuts, etc.) like this baked oatmeal cake.
+- Any homemade cake-like consistency, as long as there is no sugar, maple syrup, honey (if baby is under 1 year old), whole nuts, etc.like this baked oatmeal cake.

 - Homemade popsicles or anything that’s made out of fruit and yogurt and frozen.

 - Peanut butter.
-Spread it on toast or on slices of banana.
+It is best to spread it on toast or on slices of banana.
 Just make sure it’s 100% nuts.

 - Almond butter.
 Same as peanut butter.